Subject Expectations: Physical, Social and Health Education (PSHE)

 How is the subject planned for?
 (Short/Medium/Long term planning)

 The ‘Votes For Schools’ weekly planning and resources are followed, focussing on topical key questions which children meaningfully engage with before casting a vote.
-The ‘Healthy Mind, Happy Me’ scheme of work is also used and delivered in all classes.
+The ‘JIGSAW’ scheme of work is also used and delivered in all classes.
 Staff follow the planning and differentiate and annotate where needed to make it accessible for the needs of all children.

 How is work for the subject displayed?

-Each class has a display for SEAL.
-Also displays around the school, including British Values and School Parliament.
+Each class has a curriculum display which incorporates work from PSHE.
+Also, displays around the school, including British Values and School Parliament.

 Resourcing (What/Where is it stored?)

-Resources can be found in the Learning Room.
+Resources can be found online through our subscription to the JIGSAW curriculum and in the School Annex.
 Additional resources can be found in individual classrooms.

 Cross Curricular Learning and Current Events Evidence